RyanClementsHax/notes/cloud/aws/aws.md

   - developer tools to figure out if something is broken
 - kenesis
   - realtime streaming
+  - analytics
+    - use sql to process the data from your data stream
+  - streams
+    - fully managed
+    - ingestion service that provides data streams to consumers (e.g. analytic applications)
+  - client library
+    - process and query streaming
+    - used by streams
+    - very complex
+    - sql interface
+  - firehose
+    - loading data streams and not creating sql-based applications
 - cloud formation
   - infrastructure as code
   - templates written as json or yml